joy-wj/email-classification/1.scrape/README.md

 ### Test Data

-Due to the API quota constraint, we created some small-sized testing data in the Google Drive folder: [Google Drive > Google Drive > Email Classification](https://drive.google.com/drive/u/1/folders/1cEiKNfFSNhfcsXVjBqI-RywphjTMxKsE), like `test_domain_100.csv`, with only 100 domains in the csv file to test the API scripts.
+Due to the API quota constraint, we created some small-sized testing data in the Google Drive folder: [Google Drive > Email Classification](https://drive.google.com/drive/u/1/folders/1cEiKNfFSNhfcsXVjBqI-RywphjTMxKsE), like `test_domain_100.csv`, with only 100 domains in the csv file to test the API scripts.

 ## [1.
 SecurityTrails](https://github.com/joy-wj/email-classification/blob/master/1.scrape/security_trails.py)